CherylTino/Github-for-Publishers/_posts/2013-11-10-welcome-to-jekyll.markdown

 **Git:** version control software that manages changes to a project without overwriting any part of the project.

 **HEAD:** Think of HEAD as the current branch that is being checked out.
 The HEAD is simply a reference to the last commit, or the “parent of your next commit”.
 It can be moved around by using “detached head mode”, but this is dangerous as it can alter saved work.

+**Master** This is the default branch automatically created when you create a new repository.

 **Push:** Sending information up to be stored on github.com’s servers